Who Can Sit For Certification

-The CeFT® is a level-up designation, and as such only individuals who hold a Certified Financial Planner®, Certified Investment Management Analyst®, Certified Private Wealth Advisor®, Chartered Financial Analyst®, Chartered Financial Consultant ®, Certified Divorce Financial Analyst®, or Certified Public Accountant/Personal Financial Specialist designation can sit for certification.
-There are two parts to the program:
+Only individuals who hold a Certified Financial Planner®, Certified Investment Management Analyst®, Certified Private Wealth Advisor®, Chartered Financial Analyst®, Chartered Financial Consultant®, Certified Divorce Financial Analyst®, or Certified Public Accountant/Personal Financial Specialist designation can sit for certification.

 The Certification Exam is currently held virtually, through a proctored, online platform.
 The exam evaluates the skill of the candidate in the application of Financial Transitionist® tools and protocols through role-playing/oral exam, written case essays, structured response, multiple-choice testing.

 Part 1 – 90 minutes – 90 Multiple-Choice Questions

 Part 2 – 90 minutes – 15 Structured-Response Questions

 Part 3 – 90 minutes – 4 Essay Questions.